 - Join our mailing list (we cannot use the District email list, as we are a separate organization).
 Click here to join or sign up at any staffed PTA event table.

 - Friend us on Facebook at Rattlesnake School PTA.

-- Come to the monthly meetings if you can (Fall 2017 they will be the first Wednesday of the month at 8:30am) or read through the General Meeting minutes afterward to keep informed on upcoming events and volunteer requests.
+- Come to the monthly meetings if you can (see the Calendar for dates/times) or read through the General Meeting minutes afterward to keep informed on upcoming events and volunteer requests.

 Volunteering in the Family Connection Center